tobias-hildebrandt/arduino_sound/README.md

 # An Arduino Sound Project

-This is a personal project exploring the concepts of basic digital sound/music, code generation, and microcontrollers.
+This is a personal project exploring the concepts of simple digital sound/music, code generation, and microcontrollers.
 The main goal is to create software that will enable an Arduino Uno to play music initially contained in an [`.abc`](https://abcnotation.com/) file.
 I have chosen to write it in C in order to further my experience in the language.

 ## Current Progress

-This project is still in its early stages, so please expect bugs.
+This project is still in its early stages, so please expect bugs and incomplete features.
+Development is slow due to the fact that I have little free time from university work.
 I do not recommend using this in production.

 ### Core functionality